 inundations delineated by the AIZM model, based on the comparison with reference flood

 inundations.
-For 30 river reaches in the Czech republic, the relation of different fluvial
+For 30 river reaches in the Czech Republic, the accuracy of different fluvial

-characteristics to the accuracy is investigated.
+characteristics is investigated.
 The comparision is carried out with respect to

-various return periods of designed flood event, as well as different DEM acquired by airborne
+various return periods of designed flood events, as well as different DEM acquired by airborne

 laser scanning.
 Thus, the generally favourable characteristics of river reaches can be